andersmurphy/andersmurphy-blog/resources/posts/2023-07-16-clojure-sqlite-application-defined-sql-functions-with-jdbc.md

 The full example [project can be found here](https://github.com/andersmurphy/clj-cookbook/tree/master/sqlite/application-defined-sql-functions).

-Next post I'll be sharing a helper macro that makes writing Application Defined SQL functions more convenient and more performant.
+In a subsequent post I'll be sharing a helper macro that makes writing Application Defined SQL functions more convenient and more performant.